 Thoth is the god right after the scale and is seen writing.
 He is the god of magic and writing, which to us today it seems like a weird combination but you have to remember that in Ancient Egypt very few people could write to the ability to write and so reading was seen as magical.
 Thoth very diligently marks down who makes it to the afterlife or not, he is so erect we trust he is getting it right.
 He has the head of an ibis, as seen here, but sometimes seen as a baboon.

-Read more: What is a Book of the Dead?
+Read more: Teaching the Egyptian Book of the Dead

 Horus, the falcon-headed god, is the protector of the pharaohs.
 Once the dead makes it past the judgment seen Horus presents them to the god of the underworld, Osiris.
 In front of Horus are the “four sons of Horus,” the four little statues who are also on the canopic jars (jars in which the dead person’s four important organs are kept).
 Horus also appears twice in this Book of the Dead, the second time he is symbolized as a falcon and “Eye of Horus,” this is another story about Horus that is not necessarily important here.

 Osiris is the father of Horus and the god of the underworld.
 There’s a wonderful story about Osiris being killed by his brother Seth and thereby becoming the first mummy, later the Lord of the Underworld.
 That is why he is seen here under the special canopy seated on a throne covered in linen strips with green skin.
 To showcase his power and authority, Osiris hold a crook and flail and wears the white crown of Lower Egypt.